High Risk

 Square Deactivated My Account: Why is Square Holding My Money?

-Seems too good to be true, right?
-Well, if you ever join the Square Deactivated My Account club, you’ll find that Square’s customer service is virtually non-existent.
-So, we’re here to help!
-Below explains what to do in the frustrating event that Square suspended your transfers or deactivated your account, and how a high-risk merchant account can be a good alternative option.
+If you ever join the Square Deactivated My Account club, you’ll find that Square’s customer service is limited in certain ways.
+We’re here to help!
+Below, we explain what to do if Square suspends your transfers or deactivates your account and how a high-risk merchant account can present a viable working alternative.

 Why is Square Holding My Money?

-2. Your current request is below the minimum or above the maximum transfer amount, after processing fees.
-For instant transfers, the minimum amount is $25, the maximum $10,000.
-For amounts under $25 or over $10,000 (after processing fees), Square doesn’t allow same day transfers.
-Additionally, if you’re a new seller, you start with a limit of one instant transfer per day of an amount up to $2,000.
-If you continue to use Square, your daily transfer limit increases.
+2. After processing fees, your current request is below the minimum or above the maximum transfer amount.
+The minimum amount for instant transfers is $25, while the maximum is $10,000.
+Square doesn’t allow same-day transfers for anything under $25 or over $10,000 (after processing fees).
+Additionally, if you’re a new seller, you start with a limit of one instant transfer per day of up to $2,000.
+Your daily transfer limit will increase as you continue using Square.

 How long can Square hold your money?

 To understand how long Square may hold your money, you must first understand chargebacks.
-When a customer purchases a product or service they have a time limit in which they can dispute the charge and file the chargeback with their credit card issuer.
-This time limit is actually set by the card network and issuing banks and can vary greatly.
+When customers purchase a product or service, they have a time limit for disputing the charge and filing the chargeback with their credit card issuer.
+The card network and issuing banks establish this time limit, which varies on a case-by-case basis.

 Reasons Your Square Account Was Deactivated

-If you’ve recently joined the Square Closed My Account club, you’re not alone.
-Square reserves the right to deactivate any account it deems high risk.
-Square may deem a business high-risk for any of these reasons:
+Square reserves the right to deactivate any account it deems high-risk, as they may for any of the following reasons:

 Too many chargebacks on your account